hpenney2/CatLamp/PRIVACY.md

 We collect user IDs for reference in reminders (`+remind`).

 ### Server Data
-We collect server identification, member count, and owner names for our audit logs.
+We collect server IDs and server names (on join and leave) for our audit logs.

 ### User-Submitted Content
 - We save the note attached to any reminders (`+remind`) for reference.